Letter to Our Shareholders

-For nearly a decade, we have been successfully executing a strategy that has enabled the company to generate strong Total Shareholder Return, or TSR1, while significantly improving operational performance.
-We remain committed to our longstanding goal of achieving TSR that ranks in the top third of the S&P 500 over rolling 3-year periods.
-In order to ensure that we continue achieving this goal, we revised our TSR framework in September 2016 to place a moderately higher emphasis on disciplined growth and a lesser requirement on further profit margin expansion.
-Those changes are discussed in more detail below.
+For a decade, we have been successfully executing a strategy that has enabled the company to generate strong Total Shareholder Return, or TSR¹, while significantly improving operational performance.
+We remain committed to our primary financial goal of achieving TSR that ranks in the top third of the S&P 500 over rolling 3-year periods.
+We fell short of our goal in the most recent 3-year period, with performance just below the midpoint of the S&P 500.
+Though disappointing, we continue to believe our disciplined growth strategy and use of capital will support achievement of our top-third goal.

-Our primary financial goal, adopted in 2007, is to achieve TSR that ranks in the top third of the S&P 500 over rolling 3-year periods.
-We have achieved our goal in four of the seven 3-year periods since 2007 and been quite close in two other periods.
-Cumulatively, over the last nine years we generated TSR of 18% per year, which ranked in the top 9% of the S&P 500.
-For the 3 years that ended on December 31, 2016, we generated TSR of 20% per year on average, placing us in the top 11% of the S&P 500.
+As stated above, our primary financial goal, adopted in 2007, is to achieve TSR that ranks in the top third of the S&P 500 over rolling 3-year periods.
+We have achieved this goal in four of the eight 3-year periods since 2007 and have been very close in two other periods.
+Cumulatively, over the last 10 years we generated TSR of 15% per year, which ranked in the top 18% of the S&P 500.
+For the 3-year period that ended on December 31, 2017, we generated TSR of 7% per year on average, which placed us just below the midpoint of the S&P 500.

-The table below shows the components for our TSR framework – our prior targets, actual performance, and the revised targets going forward.
-We believe that this level of performance will enable us to consistently achieve our top-third TSR goal.
+The table below shows the components of the TSR framework, including our targets and our actual performance for the most recent 3-year periods.
+We believe that attaining this targeted level of performance should enable us to consistently achieve our top-third TSR goal.

 Strategy and Growth

-For quite some time we have envisioned profitable revenue growth as the primary driver of our TSR, and as mentioned earlier, our long-term target is now 6-9%.
-We expect growth to come primarily from organic sources – opportunities we have developed within our Grow business units (such as Automotive, Bedding, Adjustable Bed, Work Furniture, Home Furniture, Geo Components, and Aerospace) along with market growth – and be augmented by carefully screened, strategic acquisitions that meet our established criteria.
+For quite some time we have envisioned profitable revenue growth as the main driver of our TSR.
+During 2016 we increased our target for growth to 6-9% annually, on average.
+We expect growth to continue coming primarily from organic sources – opportunities we have developed within our Grow businesses (such as Automotive, Bedding, Adjustable Bed, Work Furniture, Geo Components, and Aerospace) along with market growth – and to be augmented by carefully screened, strategic acquisitions that meet our established criteria.

-Our long-held capital discipline, priority on balance sheet strength, and commitment to dividend growth also will not change.
-We recognize the importance of each of these factors to our long-term success, and we maintain an unwavering commitment to preserving these critical elements of Leggett’s financial strategy.
+Our priorities for use of cash have not changed.
+They are: 1) fund organic growth, 2) pay dividends, 3) fund strategic acquisitions, and 4) repurchase stock with available cash, if any remains.
+Our focus on balance sheet strength and commitment to dividend growth also has not changed.
+We recognize the importance of each of these factors to our long-term success, and we are committed to preserving these critical elements of Leggett’s financial strategy.

 Dividends and Share Repurchases